 Where to get help

-Depending on the nature of your enquiry, your best option may be to contact your family, friends, airline, travel agent, tour operator, employer or travel insurance provider in the first instance.
+Depending on what you need, your best option may be to contact your family, friends, airline, travel agent, tour operator, employer or travel insurance provider in the first instance.
 Your travel insurer should have a 24-hour emergency number.

 Australian High Commission, Apia

-Telephone: (685) 23 411
+Phone: (685) 23 411

-Facsimile: (685) 23 159
+Fax: (685) 23 159

-If you require after-hours advice regarding a consular emergency, call the Australian High Commission on the above number.
-By following the prompts you will be put through to the 24-hour Consular Emergency Centre.
-If you are unable to contact the High Commission you can contact the 24-hour Consular Emergency Centre directly on +61 2 6261 3305, or 1300 555 135 within Australia.
+If you're unable to contact the High Commission in a consular emergency, contact the 24-hour Consular Emergency Centre directly on +61 2 6261 3305, or 1300 555 135 within Australia.